In this guide, we'll build a small client application that sends a message to the DBus bus.

 Appending simple data to the method call

-As said in the above section, you can use the overload of operator<< to append data to the method call.
+You can use the overload of operator<< to append data to the method call.
 Simple data structures, such as basic types or arrays of basic types, can be pushed directly, for example:

 dbus_uint32_t a = 0;